sigsegv7/OSMX64/README.md

 by system software to transition the processor into a user context.
 This bit may only transition from a 0 to a 1 during an interrupt/trap, therefore manually writing a 1 to this bit is ignored by the processor.

+#### Carry bit
+Indicates whether an arithmetic operation has resulted in a carry/borrow.

 ## Instructions